gbili/docker-git-server-hooks/README.md

 ## Adding the keys

-When launching `gbili/git-server-hooks` will execute `gbili/nsg`'s `start.sh` script.
-The script uses the keys present in `/git-server/keys/somekey.pub` and adds them to to the end of `/home/git/.ssh/authorized_keys`'s file.
+When launching, `gbili/git-server-hooks` will execute `start.sh` script.
+The script uses the keys present in `/<GIT_SERVER_DIR>/keys/somekey.pub` and adds them to to the end of `/home/git/.ssh/authorized_keys`'s file.

-> This basically tells `openssh` who is allowed to login using RSA authentication
+> It tells `openssh`: who is allowed to login using RSA authentication

-Since we want to push to the Git repo, we must make sure `start.sh` will find our public key in `/git-server/keys` at container launch and copy it to `.ssh` for us.
+Since we want to push to the Git repo, we must make sure `start.sh` will find our public key in `/<GIT_SERVER_DIR>/keys` at container launch and copy it to `.ssh` for us.

-> How can we put the keys there other than directly adding them while building the image?
+> Adding them to the built image is a bad idea if your image is not private.
+So, how can we put the RSA keys to our container without adding them to the docker image ?

-The solution is to use named volumes.
-We will create a volume named `git-server-keys` and mount it to our container at `/git-server/keys`.
-But of course this does not solve our problem, creating a volume is one thing, and putting data into it before our container starts is another.
+The solution is to use _named volumes_.
+We will create a volume named `git-server-keys` and mount it to our container at `/<GIT_SERVER_DIR>/keys`.
+But of course this does not solve our problem entirely, we still need to put the data in it before our `gbili/git-server-hooks` container starts.

-The additional step that will make everything work, is to create the volume using a temporary container that will solely serve as a volume populator.
-Once the container has fulfilled its duty of adding the keys to the volume `git-server-keys`, we will discard the temp container.
+We can do that using a temporary container that will solely serve as a volume "populator".
+We will remove the temporary container once it has fulfilled its duty of adding the keys to the volume `git-server-keys`.

+**IMPORTANT**: `docker-compose` may name your volumes with a prefix, so `git-server-keys` volume in `docker-compose.yml` may end up renamed: `git-sever-hooks_git-server-keys`

 Let's do it.
 Steps are:

-1. Put your local `id_rsa.pub` to the host machine (i.e. where _local_ is the development machine that will later need to call git push, and _host_ is where your docker container based on `gbili/git-server-hooks` will run).
+1. Put your _local_ `id_rsa.pub` on the _host_ machine (i.e. where _local_ is the development machine intended to call git push, and _host_ is where your docker `gbili/git-server-hooks` container will run).

    ```sh
    sftp <host_username>@<host_hostname>